Nonequilibrium universality of the nonreciprocally coupled $\mathbf{O(n_1) \times O(n_2)}$ model

-Unlike equilibrium, there is no longer a single anomalous dimension which is the same for both the correlation and response functions.
-This represents a breakdown in the fluctuation-dissipation theorem and the absence of an effective temperature.
-Nevertheless, through an appropriate modification of the usual fluctuation-dissipation theorem, we may define an effective scale-dependent temperature by roughly mimicking the fluctuation-dissipation relation as $T_i^{\rm eff} (\mathbf{q},\omega)\sim \omega C_i(\mathbf{q}, \omega)/{\text{Im}} \chi_i (\mathbf{q},\omega)$.
-This effective temperature is then related to the anomalous dimensions according to $T_i^{\rm eff} \sim |\mathbf{q}|^{\eta_i-\eta_i'}$ at long wavelengths and fixed $\omega/|\mathbf{q}|^z$.
-In the following analysis, we always find that $\eta_i' \geq \eta_i$, so the effective temperatures always get ``hotter'' or remain invariant at increasing wavelengths.
 Note that although the NEFPs do not require $\eta_1 = \eta_2$ or $\eta_1' = \eta_2'$, we find $\eta_1 - \eta_1' = \eta_2 - \eta_2'$, indicating that the effective temperatures for each field scale in the same way, realizing a constant temperature ratio $T_2^{\rm eff}/T_1^{\rm eff}$.
 Since there is only a single dynamical critical exponent $z$, this indicates the system is described by strong dynamic scaling \cite{Halperin1969,DeDominicis1977,Dohm1977,Tauber2014}.
 Additionally, depending on the values of $n_i$, the value of $\nu$ can take on complex values, corresponding to the emergence of discrete scale invariance \cite{Sornette1998} rather than the usual continuous scale invariance associated with phase transitions.

 This section is arranged as follows.
 In Sec.~\ref{subsec:anomdynam}, we discuss the flow equations which define the anomalous dimensions $\eta$ and dynamical critical exponent $z$.
 In Sec.~\ref{subsec:massrenorm}, we discuss three different scenarios for the mass renormalization, concluding with a discussion of the implications for the phase diagram in all three scenarios.
 In Sec.~\ref{subsec:critexp}, we discuss the qualitative features of the critical exponents as a function of $n_i$.
 Finally, in Sec.~\ref{subsec:hyper}, we discuss how the usual hyperscaling relations are modified at the NEFPs due to complex $\nu$ and $\eta_i \neq \eta_i'$.